tatumamckinnis/Markov/README.md

 as in the [details document](docs/details.md) that is part of this project.

 ## JUnit Tests

 To help test your `WordGram` and `HashMarkov` implementations, you are given some *unit tests* in `WordGramTest.java` and `MarkovTest.java`, both located in the `src` folder.
 A unit test specifies a given input and asserts an expected outcome of running a method, then runs your code to confirm that the expected outcome occurs.
-You can see the exact tests inside of the two files.
+You can see the exact tests inside of the two files. the JUnit library used by these testing classes is a very widely-used industry standard for unit testing.

 Note that by default (to avoid compiler errors in the starter code), `MarkovTest` is testing the `BaseMarkov` implementation.
 When you are ready to test your `HashMarkov` implementation, you will want to change which model is created in the `getModel` method of `MarkovTest` at the position shown in the screenshow below (if the image does not render for you, you can find them in the `figures` folder).